THU-MIR/ViT-Image-Classification/README.md

-# Transformer Implementation for Image Classification based on CIFAR10 (A Course assignment for Artificial Intelligence Module at Tsinghua University)
+# Transformer Implementation for Image Classification based on CIFAR10
+> This is a course assignment for Artificial Intelligence module at Tsinghua University.

 PyTorch implementation for image classification using Transformer based on ViT paper [[Dosovitskiy, A.(ICLR'21)]](https://openreview.net/forum?id=YicbFdNTTy) **modified to obtain over 90% accuracy**(, I know, which is easily reached using CNN-based architectures.) **FROM SCRATCH on CIFAR-10 with small number of parameters (= 6.3M, originally ViT-B has 86M)**.
 If there is some problem, let me know kindly :) Any suggestions are welcomed!